Call Number | 10021 |

 Method of Instruction | In-Person |

-Course Description | Documentaries are increasingly proliferating across small and large screens around the world.
+Course Description | Documentaries are proliferating with increasing intensity around the world.
 They circulate as market commodities, forms of entertainment, and vehicles for social change.
-In this seminar we will compare different national and regional contexts of contemporary documentary production, including projects created within the media industries of Mexico, Peru, India, China, Cambodia, and Israel.
-We will also examine how documentaries resonate locally, but can still transcend geographic borders and engage viewers across the globe.
+In this class we will compare different national and regional contexts of contemporary documentary, including projects created within the media industries of China, Cambodia, Chechnya, Ukraine, Nigeria, and India.
+We will also examine the presence of “the global” within the United States, which involves exploring questions of immigration, border-crossing, and transnational co-production.
 Crucial to our course will be the close analysis of how documentaries actively address civil rights struggles, oppressive government regimes, cultural trends, environmental crises, and progressive social movements to create more inclusive, equitable communities.
-So, too, will we examine emerging technologies (such as VR/AR), strategies of international co-production, star-studded film festivals, as well as the global reach and impact of mega studios such as Netflix and Wanda.
+So, too, will we examine emerging technologies (AI, virtual and augmented reality), star-studded film festivals, and the reach and impact of mega studios such as Netflix and Wanda.
+Guest speakers (scholars, filmmakers, programmers) working in the field will enrich our class discussions.
+Site visits will offer the opportunity to engage with documentary through the cultural offerings of the city.
 This course fulfills the Global Core requirement. |

 Web Site | Vergil |